AriannaM-A/Transcriptome-Assembly-TACC/docs/source/methods.md

 #### Assembly Completeness Assessment
 Completeness of the assembled transcriptome was evaluated using **BUSCO**, applying an appropriate eukaryotic or algal lineage dataset.
 BUSCO scores were calculated based on the presence of expected single-copy orthologs, providing an independent measure of assembly quality.

-#### Containerization and Reproducibility
-All major software tools were executed through **Apptainer/Singularity** containers to ensure reproducibility, version stability, and portability within the HPC environment.
-Containers were invoked using standardized version tags to guarantee that all analyses can be replicated using identical computational conditions.